stfxlibrary/new-website/README.md

 landing-links.html fetches the children of the current page from the menu, and displays them as horizonal links

+libguide-dropdown.html uses the subject dropdown widget from springshare, removes the subject searches, and styles to match

 livechat.html is the livehcat to be inline with hours. margaret has the original livechat code, although i think i only added the new script below the html, and fixed the live chat hours link

 novanet-search.html is the first draft of restyling for novanet only search for above libguides, fulltrysearch.html works for the libguides search box